Progress in Fusion

 Some seventy years ago scientists understood the physics behind this wonder: the Sun and stars transmute matter, patiently and tirelessly transforming hydrogen nuclei into helium atoms and releasing huge amounts of energy in the process.

 With this knowledge came the ambition to reproduce, here on Earth, what was happening in the innumerable stars of the Universe.
-But harnessing the energy of the stars was to prove a formidable task, more complex and arduous than anticipated.
+But harnessing the energy of the stars was to prove a formidable task, far more complex and arduous than originally anticipated.

 20th Century Fusion